ptarmiganlabs/butler-sos-docs/content/en/docs/concepts/errors warnings/_index.md

 ## Alerts

-Grafana includes a set of built-in alert features that can be used to set up alerts as well as forward them to destinations such as Slack, MS Teams, email, Discord, Kafka, Webhooks, PagerDuty and others.
+Both New Relic and Grafana includes a set of built-in alert features that can be used to set up alerts as well as forward them to destinations such as Slack, MS Teams, email, Discord, Kafka, Webhooks, PagerDuty and others.

 More info about Grafana alerts [here](https://grafana.com/docs/grafana/latest/alerting/notifications/).
+New Relic alerts described [here](https://docs.newrelic.com/docs/alerts-applied-intelligence/new-relic-alerts/learn-alerts/introduction-alerts/).